AMAN-9608/CS7641_ML/readme.md

 <font size="1">Illustrative Example of Chest X-Ray in Patients with No pneumonia, Bacterial Pneumonia and Viral Pneumonia</font>
 </p>
 <p align="justify">
 A qualified doctor then examines the X-ray for the signs of Pneumonia.
 Due to the subjectivity and manual bias of interpretations, the test results are not widely comparable.
-The current need is to establish a simple, automated, and objective screening technique which can adapt to a range of health and social service settings and would enable early detection of Pneumonia.</p>
+The current need is to establish a simple, automated, and objective screening technique that can adapt to a range of health and social service settings and would enable early detection of Pneumonia.</p>

 ### Problem Definition
 <p align="justify">
-The problem statement is to build a machine learning algorithm that accurately predicts whether the patient has No pneumonia, Bacterial Pneumonia or Viral Pneumonia, based on their Chest X-ray.</p>
+The problem statement is to build a machine learning algorithm that accurately predicts whether the patient has No pneumonia, Bacterial Pneumonia, or Viral Pneumonia, based on their Chest X-ray.</p>

 ### Methods